wilsonsiaw/Project-Portfolio/rock-paper-scissors/README.md

 ## **Introduction**
 This is my implementation of the popular game rock-paper-scissors.Traditionally the game is played by 2 "in which each player simultaneously forms one of three shapes with an outstretched hand", according to [wikipedia](https://en.wikipedia.org/wiki/Rock_paper_scissors).

+[This](https://wilsonsiaw.github.io/Project-Portfolio/rock-paper-scissors/) version of the game is web based.

 ## **Technologies used**

 To complete this project, I used the following technologies: